Demographics includes characteristics of people in a population, such as race, ethnicity, and age.

 income, violent crime, etc.

-Access to Healthcare: Access to health care includes information about health providers and insurance.
+Access to health care includes information about health providers and insurance.

 The health of people within a population is greatly dependent upon their access to

 good quality health care.
 Some examples include: Percent Uninsured, Total Number of Hospitals, etc.

 Risk behaviors are behaviors that can negatively affect health, including inactivity, poor diet, and substance abuse.

 Some examples include Number of Smokers, Binge Drinking, etc.

 Preventive behaviors are positive steps that people can take to improve their health,